fsjavier/hoodsap-api/README_BE.md

 ### Unit Test

-Basic unit tests have been implemented testing the posts endpoints.
+Basic unit tests have been implemented testing the posts and events endpoints.

 ![](documentation/tests/unit_test.png)